danborufka/danimator/README.md

 ### scene
 The scene contains all named SVG items as nested properties.
-This means if you have a SVG with a group named `bear` containing a path called `snout`, you can access it like this:
+This means that if you have an SVG with a group named `bear` containing a path called `snout`, you can access it like this:
 ```js
 scene.bear.snout
 ```